pdjr-modules/IC74HC595/README.md

 * `bit` - index of the output channel to be set (defaults to 1).

-#### `public void `[`configureCallback`](#classIC74HC595_1ac3fddfd60a3eadfa3a8c3bdbef8d2523)`(unsigned int(*)(unsigned int buffer) callback,unsigned long updateInterval,unsigned int buffers)`
+#### `public void `[`configureCallback`](#classIC74HC595_1ae79db8eb5438aba43f9c9317bda1a607)`(unsigned int(*)(unsigned int buffer) callback,unsigned long updateInterval)`

 Configure a callback function to provide regular status updates.

-The callback function will be invoked every *interval* milliseconds and passed the current buffer status as its only argument.
+The callback function will be invoked every *updateInterval* milliseconds and passed the current buffer status as its only argument.
 The callback must return a new status value which will be promptly written to the buffer.

 #### Parameters
 * `callback` - a callback function.

-* `updateInterval` - interval between invocations of *callback* in milliseconds (optional: defaulst to 1s).
+* `updateInterval` - interval between invocations of *callback* in milliseconds (optional: defaults to 1s).

-* `buffers` - the number of buffer ICs to be updated (optional: defaults to one).

 #### `public void `[`callbackMaybe`](#classIC74HC595_1a9b94635c84aedde3e0df7452a0139763)`(bool force)`

 Call any configured callback function at the configured interval.

-This method should be called from loop() and will trigger an invocation of any configured callback function at its specified update interval or, optionally, immediately.
+This method should typically be called from loop() with no *force* to trigger an invocation of any configured callback function at the configured update interval.
+The method can be call with *force* set to true to invoke an immediate callback.

 #### Parameters
 * `force` - if true, forces an immediate invocation of any configured callback (optional: default to false).